developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/settings/index.md

 ---

 ## Overview
 RxLogger settings are configured through the RxLogger user interface or by pushing a configuration file to the device.
-Settings are stored as one of four data types:
+All settings are stored in a single `.json` file that can be exported and mass-deployed to devices across an enterprise.

+###Settings Data Types

-* **Integer -** used to hold data that must be numerical such as the number of files to store.
-Allowable integers range between 0 - 2,147,483,647.
+* **Integer -** used to store numerical data such as the number of files to store.
+Allowable integers range from 0 - 2,147,483,647 (max int).
 For fields such as file size that do not allow a value of 0, a 1 is substituted at runtime.
 For integer fields, the UI accepts only numerical input.

-* **String -** used to hold text, such as for file names and storage paths.
+* **String -** used to store text such as file names and storage paths.
 The UI accepts any alphanumeric input and symbols as permitted by the file system.

 * **Boolean -** used to store true/false information such as to enable/disable a module; represented in the UI as a checkbox.